 Paul Bailey is an acclaimed writer of fiction, biography and autobiography.

-His diverse works have included An English Madam (1982), a biography of the woman who ran a notorious brothel, and An Immaculate Mistake (1990), his memoirs of growing up gay in a family who believed he was 'not natural' because he brought his mother flowers.
-He was editor of The Oxford Book of London (1995) and of The Stately Homo (2000), a collection of tributes to the flamboyant and multi-faceted English eccentric Quentin Crisp.
+His diverse works have included An English Madam (1982), a biography of the woman who ran a notorious brothel, and An Immaculate Mistake (1990), his memoirs of growing up gay in a family who believed he was "not natural" because he brought his mother flowers.
+He was editor of The Oxford Book of London (1995) and The Stately Homo (2000), a collection of tributes to the flamboyant and multi-faceted English eccentric Quentin Crisp.
 Most recently he published Three Queer Lives (2001), biographical accounts of two men and a woman who succeeded against the odds at a time when being gay was more difficult than it generally is today.
-Both in his non-fiction and in his novels Bailey shows an interest in those who find themselves out of place in some way.
-His most recent novel, Kitty and Virgil (1998), tells a love story of two middle-aged people, one of whom is a Romanian refugee in exile in Britain.
+In both his non-fiction and his novels, Bailey shows an interest in those who find themselves out of place in some way.
+His novel, Kitty and Virgil (1998), tells a love story of two middle-aged people, one of whom is a Romanian refugee in exile in Britain.
 Bailey's characters are frequently at odds with society, with the law, or (often most painfully) with their own families.
-In both his fiction and his non-fiction he is an acute observer of the nastiness of intolerance, and vividly depicts the psychological cruelty that families can inflict upon individuals.
+In both his fiction and his non-fiction, he is an acute observer of the nastiness of intolerance, and vividly depicts the psychological cruelty that families can inflict upon individuals.

 Cora Lindsay, 2001